Dabir Uddin Ahmed

-Dabir Uddin Ahmed (1 November 1927 – 2 June 1996) is a Bangladesh Awami League politician and the former Member of Parliament of the then Pabna-4 (now Sirajganj-4).
+Dabir Uddin Ahmed (1 November 1927 – 2 June 1996) was a Bangladesh Awami League politician and a member of parliament for Pabna-4 (now Sirajganj-4).
 He was the organizer of the Liberation War of Bangladesh.

 Early life

-Ahmed was born on 1 November 1927 in the village of majhipara in Ullapara upazila of Sirajganj district.
+Ahmed was born on 1 November 1927 in the village of Majhipara in what is now Ullapara Upazila of Sirajganj district.
 His father was Samatullah Akand.
-He started his legal career in Sirajganj in 1958 with a bachelor's degree in law from University of Dhaka.
+He started his legal career in Sirajganj in 1958 with a bachelor's degree in law from the University of Dhaka.

 Career

 Ahmed was a lawyer.
 He was the organizer of the Liberation War of Bangladesh.
 He joined the Awami League in 1956.
 He played a role in the language movement at Dhaka University.
 He was elected to parliament from the then Pabna-4 (now Sirajganj-4) as a Bangladesh Awami League candidate in 1973.

 Death

 Ahmed died on 2 June 1996.